ermiatha/PMHD_Group_17/README.md

 Where we store our R codes and datasets regarding the project

 ## Files are grouped into different folders, based on the tasks that we need to prepare for our presentations/final report
-### Folder 1st presentation: files that are needed to prepare for the presentation of 18th April
+### Folder "1st presentation": files that are needed to prepare for the presentation of 18th April